About the Grand Boulevard Initiative

 The GBI Action Plan is a planning document that evaluates corridor-wide needs, establishes a cohesive vision, and builds momentum toward implementation.
 It serves as a precursor to beginning a countywide Caltrans project development process.

-The Action Plan is organized around a corridor-wide vision statement and three key goals that will lay the foundation for a grand boulevard connecting communities in San Mateo County.
+The Action Plan is organized around a corridor-wide vision statement and three key goals that lay the foundation for a grand boulevard connecting communities in San Mateo County.

 Problem Statements and Goals